matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ## Security considerations

-The "insertion" and "batch" events add a new way for an application service to tie the batch reconciliation in knots(similar to the DAG knots that can happen) which can potentially DoS message and backfill navigation on the server.
+The `m.room.insertion` and `m.room.batch` events add a new way for an application service to tie the batch reconciliation in knots(similar to the DAG knots that can happen) which can potentially DoS message and backfill navigation on the server.